amiriiw/coin_crawler/README.md

 ## How you should use the src:
-1 - use the comand "pip3 install -r requirements.txt"
+1 - use the comamnd "pip3 install -r requirements.txt"

 2- run the file named coin_crawler_app.py